Efficient probabilistic reconciliation of forecasts for real-valued and count time series: Experiments on synthetic data

 \subsection{Reconciling Gaussian forecasts}

-We start by considering Gaussian base forecasts, for which the reconciled distribution can be analytically computed \citep{corani_reconc}.
-For the binary hierarchy, we set on each bottom node a Gaussian distribution with mean randomly chosen in the interval $[5,10]$, and standard deviation $\sigma_b = 2$.
-We denote by $\mathbf{m}_b \in \rr_+^8$ the vector of the base bottom means.
-We introduce incoherence by setting the means of the base forecast of the upper variables as $\mathbf{m}_u = (1+\epsilon) \Abf \mathbf{m}_b$, where $\Abf$ is the aggregating matrix and $\epsilon$ is the incoherence level.
-We consider the incoherence levels $\epsilon \in \{ 0.1, \; 0.3, \: 0.5, \; 0.8 \}$.
-Hence, an incoherence level of $0.5$ means that the base upper means are $50\%$ greater than the sum of the corresponding base bottom means.
+Dealing with Gaussian base forecasts, the reconciled distribution can be obtained in closed form \citep{corani_ecml_reconc}.
+We can thus check how the various algorithms approximates the exact solution.
+We set on each bottom node a Gaussian distribution with mean randomly chosen in the interval $[5,10]$, and standard deviation $\sigma_b = 2$.
+We denote by $\bm{\mu}_b \in \rr_+^8$ the vector of the base bottom means.
+We induce incoherence by setting the means of the base forecast of the upper variables as $\bm{\mu}_u = (1+\epsilon) \Abf \bm{\mu}_b$, where $\Abf$ is the aggregating matrix and $\epsilon$ is the incoherence level; we consider $\epsilon \in \{ 0.1, \; 0.3, \: 0.5 \}$.
+Hence, if $\epsilon$ =0.3 the base upper means are $30\%$ greater than the sum of the corresponding base bottom means.
 We set $\sigma_u = 3$ as standard deviation for the base forecast of each upper variable.

-We measure the mean absolute percentage error (MAPE) between the reconciled mean computed via sampling ($\bar{\ybf}$) and the analytically reconciled mean ($\ybf^{a}$):